mharoot/NodeJs/tic-tac-toe/README.md

 1. server.js
     - Two players per a <a href="https://socket.io/docs/rooms-and-namespaces/">Room.</a>
     - A player is a **User** object found in the **classes** directory.
-    - Every player has a unique **roomSocketId** that is used as a key.
+    - Every player has a unique user id **UUID** that is used as a key.
     - All sockets on connection also fill the **socket._rooms** array with two items.
 One item is the room number and the other is the unique user id using the UUID in npm.